GalinStoychev/MyGraces/README.md

 ## Project Purpose

-To make a PvP game simulating a coding competiotion
+To make a PvP game simulating a coding competiotion.

+## The game includes:
+- 3 types of heroes/developers
+- 4 types of skills
+- 4 types og items